 Welcome to Carpe Travel’s new series - A Winemakers Tale.
 This new series will feature interviews with winemakers from different wine regions around the world.
-I will also begin hosting a Wine Wednesday link-up, so make sure to share your wine news, tips and recommendations below.

 Earlier this year I spent some time exploring several wineries in Paso Robles, where I discovered many new wines and totally fell for the region and the town of Paso Robles.
 Which explains why Paso Robles will be the first region I’ll focus on for this series.
 This month I had the opportunity to interview Austin Hope, the winemaker and president at Hope Family Wines.